rsksmart/RSKIPs/IPs/RSKIP285.md

 ## Implementation

-Two new Bridge methods are added to the Bridge contract with signature:
+Three new methods are added to the Bridge contract:

 ```java
 function getP2SHRedeemScriptForPPA(uint256 UPI) public returns (bytes redeemScript);